Protect Our Produce

 (small groups, 20+ minutes)

-- Have your pupils use the example ideas from the activity brief as inspiration for their design ideas.
+- Have your students use the example ideas from the activity brief as inspiration for their design ideas.

 - Have each group select one design idea (of their own, or inspired by the example ideas) and build it.